Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lernergebnis:

-Alumni are able to recall and discuss societal and legal aspects in HCI such as intel-lectual property rights, protection of data privacy (e.g., GDPR), and technology impact assessment.
-Alumni are able to differentiate problem areas which can arise from cur-rent technical developments in the professional field of HCI and can argument their own reflected viewpoint.
+Students are able to recall and discuss societal and legal aspects in relation to HCI such as intellectual property rights, protection of data privacy (e.g., GDPR).
+Students are able to differentiate problem areas which can arise from current technical developments in the professional field of HCI and can argue for a reflected viewpoint taking into account their responsibility as HCI researchers and practitioners.

 Übergeordnetes Modul: